ferrugemjs/library/README.md

 ***attached:***

-By implementing the method your module will be prompted for it once the html is in "DOM".
+By implementing the method your module will be prompted for it once your component is in "DOM".

 eg.
 ``` typescript